MosianeTS/TEBMOS452_WFO2401_GROUPA_TEBOGOMOSIANE_JSL06/README.md

  - JavaScript

 ## Reflections
 I had fun in this challenge and did not really have any major challenges.
-At some point, I only struggled with updating the total variable but solved the problem by declaring the totalPrice variable outside the functions.
+At some point, I only struggled with updating the order total but solved the problem by declaring the totalPrice variable outside the functions.